Year 3 Blog

 We are the children in Y6 at Lydgate Junior School.
 There are 120 of us and our teachers are: Mrs Purdom, Mrs Phillips, Mrs Loosley and Mrs Wymer.
 Our Monday and Thursday morning teachers are Mrs Farrell, Miss Lee and Mr Jones.We are also very lucky to be helped by Mrs Ainsworth, Mrs Cooper, Mr Jenkinson, Mrs Biggs and Mrs Dawes.
 We use this space to share all of the great things that are happening in our classrooms.
 Join us each week on our learning journey....

-Please return the sheet to school by Friday 26th October 2018.
+Please return it to school by Friday 24th May.